 Educational Healthcare Partners

-Chamberlain’s educational agreements take the guesswork out of choosing a RN to BSN Degree Completion Option, MSN or DNP degree program by providing up-front answers, group-specific tuition rates and advisors who are able to answer questions — before applying to Chamberlain.
+Chamberlain’s educational agreements take the guesswork out of choosing a nursing or public health program option by providing up-front answers, group-specific tuition rates and advisors who are able to answer questions — before applying to Chamberlain.

 Is your Healthcare Institution Partnered with Chamberlain?

 Please select a state and review the list below to see if Chamberlain has a partnership with your institution.

 As a top-quality education provider for 130 years, Chamberlain College of Nursing builds strong partnerships to help shape the next generation of nursing leaders and educators.
 Chamberlain’s clinical partners play a key role in the training and education of our student nurses.
 It is not just a rewarding investment in the future of nursing, but also in the hospital or healthcare facility itself.

 Chamberlain’s ongoing commitment to preparing our students to handle the diverse needs of their patients with confidence and compassion means that you can trust the student nurses we provide.
 And by partnering with Chamberlain, you’ll have a direct influence over this valued resource of up-and-coming nurses.
 Together, we can make a difference.

 Chamberlain welcomes opportunities to explore value-added continuing education benefits, as well as clinical faculty joint appointment opportunities.